Goksi/Raveolution/README.md

 ## Configuration
 For managing yaml configuration im using [YamlConfiguration](https://github.com/bspfsystems/YamlConfiguration) by bspfsystems which is vased of SpigotMC's configuration sub-project <br />

-One downside that I personally dont like (prob will change that in future) is that you have to restart bot everytime you change something in config, also when using commands like `/setupprivate` you will have to manually insert info that bot give you into config.yml
+One downside that I personally dont like (prob will change that in future) is that you have to restart bot everytime you change something in config, also when using commands like `/setupprivate` you will have to manually insert info that bot give you into config.yml. <br />
 [Example of default configuration](https://github.com/Goksi/Raveolution/wiki/Config)
 ## Info
 ### Setup